AlgyJr/ios_guides/Table-View-Guide.md

 }
 ```

-By default your NIB will be in the main resource bundle, although you
+By default, your NIB will be in the main resource bundle, although you
 may change this in larger projects by editing your build steps.
 The
 code in `viewDidLoad` loads your NIB by creating an instance of
 [UINib][uinib] and registers it for reuse with the provided reuse